AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md

 1. Log in to your [!DNL Slack] instance and log in to [!DNL Workfront] from [!DNL Slack].\
    For more information about logging in to [!DNL Workfront] from [!DNL Slack], see [Log in to [!DNL Workfront] from [!DNL Slack]](#log-in-to-dnl-workfront-from-dnl-slack-log-in-to-workfront-from-slack)

-1. From any channel, start typing the following command in the message field:&nbsp;
+1. From any channel, start typing the following command in the message field:

    `/workfront help`